Skip to main content

 1. Take a prepreg sample/specimen and measure the initial weight.

-2. Next, dip the specimen in LR grade sulphuric acid (H2SO4) for a few seconds for all the resin to be dissolved in the acid.
+2. Next, dip the specimen in LR grade sulphuric acid (H2SO4) for a few seconds, so that all the resin is dissolved in the acid.

 3. Rinse the specimen with water and dry it.